ldedier/42Header.py/README.md

 ## Functions

-* HeaderWriter.openFile("Sample.c") will return the fd of Sample.c in **writing mode** after adding the 42Header
+* HeaderWriter.openFile("Sample.c") will return the fd of Sample.c in **writing mode** after adding the 42Header.

-* HeaderWriter.writeHeader(fd, "Sample.c") will add the 42Header to the fd considering fd is the file descriptor of Sample.c in **writing mode**
+* HeaderWriter.writeHeader(fd, "Sample.c") will add the 42Header to fd, considering that fd is the file descriptor of Sample.c in **writing mode**.